-Jib cranes are majorly simply systems that can supplement an overhead crane and offer the exact kind of extra support you need to cover a larger circular area.
+Jib cranes are a simple piece of equipment that can supplement an overhead crane and offer the exact kind of extra support you need to cover a larger circular area.
 They do not work the same way, and it is essential to consider the various dimensions, mounting styles, and purpose of finding one that will suit your application and facility.

 The first and most important consideration is the purpose of the crane because specific systems will not do well with general-purpose crane jibs suitable for general workstations.
 Today, we will only look at the three general types of cranes and their functions, so you have a general idea of which one will match your purpose best.